pickeloe5/fuffle-legacy/README.md

 ## Models
-Models are written in normal json, and can be stored with the same path as the view, but in the models directory, or in the view file like so:
+Models are written in normal json, and can be stored with the same path as the view, but in the models directory.
+This means the view 'views/index.pug' will try to use the 'models/index.json' model.
+Views may also have there model directly inline with the pug syntax, for example:
 ```
 pug syntax...
 //@{